Learn how to paint a simple old country church painting with acrylics on a 10 x 20 long canvas! This is a very easy beginner level painting.

-I get a lot of requests for a country chapel style painting!
+I get a lot of requests for a country chapel style church painting!
 I think this one can be painted throughout the seasons.
-You can add snow on the ground if you are not quite ready for spring & summer themes.
+You can add snow on the ground for winter or keep the spring theme!

 If you do not have the 10 x 20 you can do this on another size such as 11 x 14.

 Don’t be afraid to get creative with this one!
 It is also a very loose, simplified style painting.
 So do not be afraid to “loosen up”.
 Do not get caught up with details and trying to make things look real.
 Relax and have fun!

 You can also add a quote or a bible verse in the sky!